yeasy/learning_pickleball/02_fitness_en.md

 * Hold a paddle or water bottle, circle the eight characters 100 times per group, 3 groups;
 * Bounce the ball with paddle, 100 times for each set, 3 sets for forehand and backhand;
-* Toss balls into buckets, 20 pieces per group, 3 groups;
+* Toss balls into buckets, 20 times per group, 3 groups;
-* Toss the ball to a point on the wall and then catch the ball, 20 sets each, 3 sets;
+* Toss the ball to a point on the wall and then catch the ball, 20 times each, 3 sets;